 • Adult Association

-Together with the skills learned and the experiences gained as a Scout, boys meet the challenges of today while prepare for tomorrow.
+Together with the skills learned and the experiences gained as a Scout, youth meet the challenges of today while preparing for tomorrow.

 Troop 1313 is very active during the entire year.
 Troop 1313 activities during the school year include:

 Courts of Honor

 Reston Triathlon (annually)

 Civic and community service projects (Scouting for Food, Reston Holiday Parade, Wreaths Across America, SVES Basketball Challenge, etc.)